Quality-diversity in dissimilarity spaces: Conclusion

+Our formulation of Go-Explore illustrates that a single quality-diversity algorithm can be applied across very general settings.
+The algorithm centers on a mathematically principled definition of diversity that admits a tractable maximization scheme.
+The algorithm usefully separates concerns of problem details, surrogate construction, and its core quality-diversity mechanisms.

+Although we focused here on very structured input spaces in order to produce efficient surrogates for expensive objectives in the context of quality-diversity algorithms, the notions of diversity, magnitude, and weightings provide tools for building optimization algorithms more generally.
+In particular, the prospect of using neural surrogates and/or methods for accelerating the computation of weightings such as \cite{rouet2016distributed,chenhan2017n} suggest wider scope for applications.

+Finally, while the results of \S \ref{sec:zeroScale} do not yield improvements to Algorithm \ref{alg:GoExploreDissimilarity}, we believe they are of independent interest and can yield useful applications of their own.

-\begin{acks} Thanks to Zac Hoffman and Rachelle Horwitz-Martin for clarifying questions and suggestions.
+\begin{acks} Thanks to Zac Hoffman and Rachelle Horwitz-Martin for clarifying questions and suggestions, and to Karel Devriendt for an illuminating discussion about maximizing quadratic entropy.
 This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA).
 The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
-Distribution Statement “A” (Approved for Public Release, Distribution Unlimited) \end{acks}
+Distribution Statement “A” (Approved for Public Release, Distribution Unlimited). \end{acks}